As Good as His Word

 "If I can do anything for you, let me know."

 Everyone says it.
 Most mean it.
 A few, like John Canuso '63 COE, change lives because of it.

-In 1974, after weeks of cancer treatment, Canuso's 9-year-old daughter, Babe, was being discharged from The Children's Hospital of Philadelphia.
-As Canuso shook hands with Babe's doctor, Milton Donaldson, MD, he extended a standing offer to help-and soon found himself renovating a frat house in Philadelphia into the first Ronald McDonald House.
+In 1974, after weeks of cancer treatment, Canuso's 9-year-old daughter, Babe, was discharged from The Children's Hospital of Philadelphia.
+As Canuso shook hands with Babe's doctor, Milton Donaldson, MD, he extended an offer to help-and found himself renovating a frat house in Philadelphia into the first Ronald McDonald House.